VtEcostudies/SOBees_Next_Steps/content/homepage/01_next_steps.md

 <li>Establish long-term monitoring routes for bumble bees across Vermont</li>
 <li>Assess the current frequency and associated threats of mail-order mason bees and other managed species</li>
 <li>Survey for species of regional conservation concern that have not yet been recorded in the state</li>
-<li>Improve the quality and accessibility of occurrence and monitoring data collected within the state<li>
+<li>Improve the quality and accessibility of occurrence and monitoring data collected within the state</li>
 <li>Explore options for conservation actions targeted at maintaining working sandpits that can also support rare bees and other species reliant on these habitats</li>
 </ul>